zzysh12345/smol-course/2_preference_alignment/dpo.md

 To get hands-on experience with DPO, try the [DPO Tutorial](./notebooks/dpo_finetuning_example.ipynb).
 This practical guide will walk you through implementing preference alignment with your own model, from data preparation to training and evaluation.

-After completing the tutorial, you can explore the [ORPO](./orpo.md) to learn about another preference alignment technique.
+After completing the tutorial, you can explore the [ORPO](./orpo.md) page to learn about another preference alignment technique.